sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 1. In the prompt, create a new folder with the name `img`.
 This folder will contain all your image assets. ![New Image Folder](assets/new_img_folder.png)
 1. Finally, move your downloaded image to the new `img` folder in your project. ![Image Folder with Cattitude](assets/img_folder_with_cattitude.png)

-With our new image, we can move on to create our first image element!
+With our new image, we can create our first image element!

 ## Creating an Image Element